Skip to content

 That night I noticed the cough was a little bit more constant and that she was more lethargic.
 I called the doctor in the morning.
 When we took her in, she was diagnosed with RSV, but the doctor said that her vitals were great and her lungs were clear.

-I thought RSV was just a bad cold and only affected people who were older and had some sort of compromised health.
-The doctor did tell me that with RSV, things can turn bad very quickly.
+I had thought RSV was just a bad cold and only affected people who were older and had some sort of compromised health.
+The doctor did tell me that with this virus, things can turn bad very quickly.
 He told me to just monitor my baby’s breathing and continue with conservative treatment at home, like nasal mist, steam showers, and good hydration.

 That night I could tell there was some difference in her breathing.
 I could see retractions in her ribs.
 Her breathing was very fast and her cough was definitely worse.
 Following the doctor’s advice and knowing something was not right, I took her to urgent care where they took one look at her and informed me they would be taking her by ambulance to the ER.